 The Group makes allowances on items subjects to ECL (including trade and other receivables) based on assumptions about risk of default and expected loss rates.
 The Group uses judgement in making these assumptions and selecting the inputs to the ECL calculation, based on the Group's past history, existing market conditions as well as forward-looking estimates at the end of each reporting period as set out in note 2.11.
-As at 31 March 2021, the carrying amounts of trade and other receivables was HK\$7,066,000 (net of ECL allowance) (2020: HK\$6,787,000 (net of ECL allowance)).
+As at 31 March 2022, the carrying amounts of trade and other receivables was HK\$5,894,000 (2021: HK\$7,066,000).